PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Validation

 Finally, we consider the formerly-neglected linear term of the bispectrum estimator.
 Motivated by the discussion in \S\ref{subsec: bk-ideal} (whence we note that the linear term vanishes in the ideal limit), we restrict our attention to large scales, using bins of width $\delta k = 0.014\,\hMpc$ with $k\in[0.007,0.091)\,\hMpc$.
 Bispectra are computed as before (using the FKP form for $\Si$), but we now include the linear term in the estimator, estimated from $100$ simulations (which is likely overly conservative).
-Whilst this increases the runtime of the estimator by $\sim 100\times$, Fig.\,\ref{fig: bk-linear} demonstrates that it gives significant improvements on the precision of squeezed bispectrum measurements, particularly when $k_{\rm min}$ approaches the fundamental frequency.
+Whilst this significantly increases the runtime of the estimator (\resub{requiring $25$ seconds on a CPU-node or $75$ seconds on an A100 GPU, holding all maps in CPU memory}), Fig.\,\ref{fig: bk-linear} demonstrates that it gives significant improvements on the precision of squeezed bispectrum measurements, particularly when $k_{\rm min}$ approaches the fundamental frequency.
 Outside this regime, the gains are minimal, suggesting the utility of a hybrid approach to bispectrum estimation, whence the linear term is only used for squeezed configurations.
 This reduction in monopole error may significantly enhance the bounds on physics relevant on ultra-large scales, such as local-type primordial non-Gaussianity.